ibex-team/ibex-lib/newdoc/system.rst

               Systems
 *****************************************************

-A *system* in IBEX is a set of constraints (equalities or inequalities) with, optionnaly, a goal function to minimize and an initial domain for variables.
+A *system* in IBEX is a set of :ref:`constraints <mod-sys-ctrs>` (equalities or inequalities) with, optionnaly, a goal function to minimize and an initial domain for variables.
 It corresponds to the usual concept of system in mathematical programming.
 Here is an example of system: